tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 The answer to "Would you need a card to protect yourself" will largely depend on your workflow.
 The physical card is an addtionaly layer of protection to your sensitive data and curcial accesses.
 However, the system security cannot be guaranteed by the physical encryption devices itself.
-I would recommend to use the chance to revisit your security process before invest on such devices.
+I would recommend to use the chance to revisit your security practise before investing on the device.
 Also, it worth to consider USB based physical keys such as Yubikey if you don't have smart card reader.